architdharod/architdharod/README.md

 ## Current endeavour
 **Building beautiful & responsive websites**
 ...using TypeScript, ReactJS, HTML and CSS3.
-<br>I am enthusiastic about emerging web development frameworks, such as Astro and Svelte, and their robust capabilities.
-Moreover, I am eager to acquire knowledge and proficiency in utilizing these frameworks.
+<br>I am enthusiastic about emerging web development frameworks, such as Astro, and their robust capabilities.

 ## Experience ##